MPappia/MPappia/README.md

   -   By Discord : KNRD#0205
   -   @mail : elliot.fabert@chartes.psl.eu

-  See you on a Stackoverflow topic, certainly.
+See you on a Stackoverflow topic, certainly 🥸